 Diagnosis is usually suspected based on the characteristic symptoms and signs.
 Confirmation (and identification of the cause) generally requires hormonal and imaging tests.

-If results of these tests are indeterminate, the patient is hospitalized for measurement of serum cortisol at midnight, which is more likely to be conclusive.
+If results of urinary free cortisol measurements and the dexamethasone suppression test are indeterminate, the patient is hospitalized for measurement of serum cortisol at midnight, which is more likely to be conclusive.
 Alternatively, salivary cortisol samples may be collected and stored in the refrigerator at home.
-Cortisol normally ranges from 5 to 25 μg/dL (138 to 690 nmol/L) in the early morning (6 to 8 am ) and declines gradually to < 1.8 μg/dL (< 50 nmol/L) at midnight.
-Patients with Cushing syndrome occasionally have a normal morning cortisol level but lack normal diurnal decline in cortisol production, such that the midnight serum cortisol levels are above normal and the total 24-h cortisol production may be elevated.
-Serum cortisol may be spuriously elevated in patients with congenital increases of corticosteroid-binding globulin or in those receiving estrogen therapy, but diurnal variation is normal in these patients.
+Serum cortisol normally ranges from 5 to 25 mcg/dL (138 to 690 nmol/L) in the early morning (6 to 8 AM) and declines gradually to < 1.8 mcg/dL (< 50 nmol/L) at midnight.
+Patients with Cushing syndrome occasionally have a normal morning serum cortisol level but lack normal diurnal decline in cortisol production, such that the midnight serum cortisol levels are above normal and the total 24-hour cortisol production may be elevated.
+Normal ranges of midnight salivary cortisol level vary according to assay.

 ACTH levels are measured to determine the cause of Cushing syndrome.
 Undetectable levels, both basally and particularly in response to corticotropin-releasing hormone (CRH), suggest a primary adrenal cause.
-High levels suggest a pituitary cause.
-If ACTH is detectable (ACTH-dependent Cushing syndrome), provocative tests help differentiate Cushing disease from ectopic ACTH syndrome, which is rarer.
-In response to high-dose dexamethasone (2 mg po q 6 h for 48 h), the 9 am serum cortisol falls by > 50% in most patients with Cushing disease but infrequently in those with ectopic ACTH syndrome.
-Conversely, ACTH rises by > 50% and cortisol rises by 20% in response to human or ovine-sequence CRH (100 mcg IV or 1 mcg/kg IV) in most patients with Cushing disease but very rarely in those with ectopic ACTH syndrome (see Table: Diagnostic Tests in Cushing Syndrome Diagnostic Tests in Cushing Syndrome ).
+High levels suggest a pituitary cause or an ectopic source.
+If ACTH is detectable, provocative tests help differentiate Cushing disease from ectopic ACTH syndrome, which is rarer.
+In response to high-dose dexamethasone (2 mg orally every 6 hours for 48 hours), the 9 AM serum cortisol falls by > 50% in most patients with Cushing disease but infrequently in those with ectopic ACTH syndrome.
+Conversely, ACTH rises by > 50% and cortisol rises by 20% in response to human or ovine-sequence CRH (100 mcg IV or 1 mcg/kg IV) in most patients with Cushing disease but very rarely in those with ectopic ACTH syndrome (see table Diagnostic Tests in Cushing Syndrome Diagnostic Tests in Cushing Syndrome ).